 SF: I see three points: automatization, digitalization, and sustainability.
-In automatization, there is a lot of competition and a drive for cost-cutting.
+In automatization, there is a lot of competition and a drive toward cost-cutting.
 Also, even though cargo volumes are not rising right now, they were in earlier years.
 We are facing a lot of peak situations we need to deal with.
 Therefore, automatization is a good way of making progress in these fields.
 It is very important.

-And with digitalization, there are so many things changing month to month and year to year.
+And with digitalization, there are so many things changing month-to-month and year-to-year.
 It’s amazing, and it’s important to keep pace.
 There are also so many potential opportunities you could grab.
 It’s so much easier communicating with customers thanks to digitalization, for example.
 Prior to nautical school, I was working at a small shipping company for some time, and the communication was via fax.
 It’s a lot more comfortable now, which is really helpful.

 Moreover, sustainability is something you just can’t avoid since many harbors are situated in towns where people are living.